ihr-it-projekt/DayZModsInfo/DailyReward/Readme.md

 	"version": "1", // Never touch this value.
 It is needed internally "level": 1, // The level of the reward "canTakenTimes": -1, // How many times all players can take this reward, -1 means unlimited times, 10 means 10 times for all players, if you want to reset the taken times, just delete in ServerProfile\TBDailyReward\Data\Level_1_Example_Reward_1.json and reload all configs
+	"items" [] // Dont use it, internal used.
 	"uniqueItemNames": [  // Here you can add and name your own previuse created reward items. for configuration see Items/Example_Item_1.json
 		"Example_Item_1",
 		"GiftBox_Medium_2",